 Stoll Berne attorneys Tim DeJong, Keith Ketterling and Lydia Anderson-Dana represented a prominent Northwest law firm in the defense of a purported class action seeking to recover against the law firm for securities sold by its former client.
 The case presents novel issues concerning securities sold for a decade after the attorney-client relationship ended.

-Stoll Berne attorneys Tim DeJong, Steve Larson, and Elizabeth Bailey are co-lead counsel for the investors in a massive, $1 billion securities class action against the perpetrators of an alleged Ponzi scheme and those who aided and abetted it.
+Stoll Berne attorneys Tim DeJong, Steve Larson, and Elizabeth Bailey Kinsman are co-lead counsel for the investors in a massive, $1 billion securities class action against the perpetrators of an alleged Ponzi scheme and those who aided and abetted it.
 The case is pending in the U.S. District Court for the Western District of Texas.
 All motions to dismiss filed by defendants were dismissed.

 Stoll Berne attorneys Tim DeJong and Emily Johnson represented a class of investors in securities seller Portland Development Group Investments, LLC.
 The investors alleged that the seller falsely inflated its financial statements that were published in its offering documents, and that the seller’s accounting firm, lawyers, and others were liable for aiding and assisting the securities sales.
 A settlement of $2.5 million was approved by the Multnomah County Circuit Court.